Ordering-based Causal Discovery via Generalized Score Matching: Ordering-based Causal Discovery via Discrete Score Matching

 Given knowledge of the graph’s in-degree and variable cardinalities, one can thus obtain a concrete, checkable criterion for our identifiability condition without appealing to additive structure, functional form or noise law.
-We note that tractable approximations are available for other randomness measures (e.g., Rényi entropies and variances) under more general Dirichlet models, and our proof template can be well adapted to these other settings (see Appendix \ref{apdx:proof-prop}).
+We note that tractable approximations are available for other measures (e.g., Rényi entropies or variance) under more general Dirichlet models, and our proof template in Appendix \ref{apdx:proof-prop} can be well adapted to these other settings.

-\paragraph{Practical Diagnosis for Order Validity} While Proposition \ref{prop:main} provides an elegant, structure-driven test of Condition \ref{ass:non-dec}, it still rests on (though widely used) parametric assumptions.
-This raises a natural question: how should practitioners proceed in the absence of valid parametric models?
-Our second contribution targets this challenge: we propose a practical diagnostic test for whether a topological order inferred from an algorithm is potentially invalid.
-Since most, if not all, conditions are untestable from data in full generality, heuristic tests are not uncommon. \citet{hoyer2008nonlinear} and \citet{peters2014causal} introduce a procedure to check for independent noise terms in bivariate additive noise models with regression and independence testing, in which violations indicate either model misspecifications or inconclusive causal direction.
-Our proposed approach also makes use of independence tests, which is arguably inevitable without additional assumptions.